denisaleman/power-captcha-recaptcha/plugin/readme.txt

 == Frequently Asked Questions ==

+= How do I use Power Captcha ReCAPTCHA? =

+Power Captcha ReCAPTCHA is anti-spam solution that helps you secure forms and stops bots from submitting them.
+After completing setup, on the tab "Captcha" of the settings page, select the forms you want to protect.
+The captchas will be integrated into the selected forms.

+= Do I need to code to implement captchas? =

+No coding required.
+The plugin provides one-click integration for all the supported WordPress and WooCommerce forms.

+= The plugin doesn't support some form I need.
+How can I get support added for them? =

+Please, create a new topic with a feature request in [our support forum](https://wordpress.org/support/plugin/power-captcha-recaptcha/).

 = Is plugin relying on 3rd party as service? =

 Yes.
 The functionality of the plugin relies on the integration of a third-party service, specifically Google reCAPTCHA, into the WordPress website.
 For a thorough understanding of the service, including its terms of service and privacy policy, please refer to the official documentation provided at the following link: https://www.google.com/recaptcha/about/.